 So You Want to Live in Dorchester

-Dorchester was annexed to Boston in 1870, but didn’t see its population swell until the 1920s, when newly installed streetcar lines changed the fabric of the neighborhood.
-One of the original “streetcar suburbs,” the electric trolley transformed Dorchester from an enclave built by and for the wealthy to the home of working-class folks, as steetcars allowed them to commute to their jobs downtown.
+Dorchester was annexed to Boston in 1870, but didn’t see its population swell until the 1920s, when newly installed streetcar lines changed the fabric of the neighborhood and made it into one of the original “streetcar suburbs.”
+The electric trolley transformed Dorchester from an enclave built by and for the wealthy to the home of working-class folks, as steetcars allowed them to commute to their jobs downtown.
 Along with the trolley came homes for these workers, like the iconic triple-decker so often associated with Dorchester.
 Immigrants flocked to the area from Ireland, Poland, and other countries, and a vibrant community was formed.

-While Dorchester has always had a strong Irish Catholic presence, the area around Blue Hill Avenue was a thriving Jewish neighborhood in the 40s and 50s.
+While Dorchester has always had a strong Irish Catholic presence, the area around Blue Hill Avenue was a thriving Jewish neighborhood in the ’40s and ’50s.
 By the 1960s, conflict was rife thanks to block-busting, redlining, and the “White Flight” to the suburbs.
-In just one year, 1969, the Jewish population of Dorchester-Mattapan dropped from 50,000 to 6,000, as real estate agents instilled fear in white families and intentionally funneled low-income black families into the area.
-Effects of this are still visible today, as it’s no secret Boston’s neighborhoods are home to racial divides.
+In 1969, the Jewish population of Dorchester-Mattapan dropped from 50,000 to 6,000, as real estate agents instilled fear in white families and intentionally funneled low-income black families into the area.
+Effects of this strategy are still visible today, as it’s no secret Boston’s neighborhoods are home to racial divides.

 Dorchester is ultimately a cultural and architectural melting pot, with rich history and excellent restaurants sprinkled in.
 When it comes to coveted spots to live, Ashmont Hill is highly desirable and filled with sprawling Victorian houses.
 Homes in Neponset and Savin Hill get snapped up in days, and the latter’s Over the Bridge area is historic and leafy.
-Neighborhoods like Jones Hill and Ashmont are home to large LBGTQ populations, while Fields Corner has a large Vietnamese population and plenty of twenty-somethings looking for reasonable rent.
-Areas like Four Corners and Bowdoin-Geneva have suffered from gun violence, but they’re still home to many Bostonians who love and defend their communities.
+Areas such as Jones Hill and Ashmont are home to large LBGTQ populations, while Fields Corner has a large Vietnamese population and plenty of twenty-somethings looking for reasonable rent.
+Sections such as Four Corners and Bowdoin-Geneva have suffered from gun violence, but they’re still home to many Bostonians who love and defend their communities.

-Residents say neighbors are very involved in their sub-neighborhoods, sometimes to a fault (“One neighbor will help you shovel your driveway, while another will report you for having debris on your sidewalk,”).
-But it’s likely Dorchester residents act this way out of a fierce love for their neighborhood—there’s an overwhelming sentiment that they don’t want to end up like South Boston.
+Residents say neighbors are very involved in their sub-neighborhoods, sometimes to a fault (“One neighbor will help you shovel your driveway, while another will report you for having debris on your sidewalk,” one resident says).
+But it’s likely Dorchester dwellers act this way out of a fierce love for their neighborhood—there’s an overwhelming sentiment that they don’t want to end up like South Boston.
 As prices continue to rise across the city, Dorchester could use more housing at all price levels.